-A major goal of the SEC's 2006 adoption of a CD&A requirement was to stimulate shareholder reaction to the firm's executive compensation practices through the existing means of public and private response.
-These include media reactions, private shareholder interventions with managements and directors, precatory resolutions, and "withhold vote" campaigns against compensation committee directors.
-Some have argued that these mechanisms are insufficient to check potential compensation excess, 22 most notably because of general shareholder debility in corporate governance, and have pushed for an explicit shareholder role in the compensation-setting process.
-This push is partly fueled by what has been revealed through CD&A disclosure,
+A major goal of the SEC's 2006 adoption of a CD&A requirement was to stimulate shareholder reaction to the firm's executive compensation practices through the existing means of public and private response.51 These include media reactions, private shareholder interventions with management and directors, precatory resolutions, and "withhold vote" campaigns against compensation committee directors.
+Some have argued that these mechanisms are insufficient to check potential compensation excess,52 most notably because of general shareholder debility in corporate governance, which argues for an explicit shareholder role in the compensation-setting process.
+This push is partly fueled by what has been revealed through CD&A disclosure, particularly pension and deferred-compensation benefits whose bottom-line dimensions may have startled even experienced directors.
+Some have been especially concerned by compensation inequities, including the large disparities between CEO compensation and other senior managers, not to mention other members of the management team and line employees.53 The sense of out-of-control compensation has been heightened both by enormous payouts to unsuccessful CEOs at a time of economic unease54 and by the option back-dating scandal,55 which suggested widespread overreaching by already well-paid senior managers.

-21 Fabrizio Ferri suggested this way of formulating the issue.
+48 Fabrizio Ferri suggested to me this way of formulating the issue.